-Description of first aid measures

-Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Description of first aid measured ures Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Seek medical attention without delay; if pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
-Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
+Skin Contact If skin contact occurs: If skin contact occurs: If sk

+For an airway burn, do not place pillow under the person's head when the person is lying down.
+This can close the airway.
+Have a person with a facial burn sit up.
+Check pulse and breathing to monitor for shock until emergency help arrives.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.